 The Alcohol and Families Alliance (AFA) is an alliance of organisations from across the voluntary and statutory sectors united in reducing the harms experienced by families as a result of alcohol.
-Our members include Adfam, the Institute of Alcohol Studies, and Alcohol Change UK and together our alliance is able to provide evidenced and widespread expertise on the subject of families and alcohol.
+Together our alliance is able to provide evidenced and widespread expertise on the subject of families and alcohol.
 For a full list of AFA members see here.

 New IAS research on off-trade alcohol availability and violence